 The couple in Germany, Raja Mamisch and Soha Sahyouni, had been granted a divorce in 2013 in Syria in an Islamic Sharia law proceeding.
 For anyone going through a divorce, it can be a difficult time.
 But it doesn’t have to be.
 With the help of specialist divorce lawyers such as Peters And May, you may not have to deal with all this pressure on your own.
 Knowing that you have someone on your side is all that matters in times like these.

 Islamic law allows a man to divorce his wife instantly by saying “talaq” (divorce) three times.
+Unlike in other countries, they don’t have to contact an LA divorce lawyer, or one similar, to dissolve the marriage.

 It is the European Court of Justice’s (ECJ) first ruling on the subject.
 This is what makes religious marriages and divorces so complicated and why there are people like the myerson solicitors who can help people going through religious divorces.